Skip to main content

 Dear [HR Contact / Hiring Manager Name],

 I am writing to formally accept the offer of employment for the position of [Job Title] at [Company Name].
-Thank you for the opportunity and for the confidence you have placed in me.
+Thank you for this opportunity and for your confidence in me.

-As set out in the offer letter dated [Offer Date], I understand that my employment will begin on [Start Date].
-My agreed salary will be [Salary Amount], and the role will be based at [Work Location / Remote / Hybrid Arrangement], reporting to [Manager Name].
+As outlined in the offer letter dated [Offer Date], my employment will begin on [Start Date].
+My salary will be [Salary Amount], and the role will be based at [Work Location / Remote / Hybrid Arrangement], reporting to [Manager Name].

-Please let me know if any additional forms, identification documents, background check information, or onboarding steps are required before my first day.
+Please let me know if any additional forms, identification documents, background check details, or onboarding steps are required before my first day.
 I will complete them promptly once received.

 I am grateful for the offer and look forward to joining [Department / Team Name].
-I am excited to begin contributing to the work ahead and to build strong working relationships within the team.
+I look forward to contributing to the work ahead and building strong working relationships within the team.

 Sincerely,